thearchivalone/BRS-PSP-Research-Initiative/Docs/Technical/Formats/LPK.md

 	* Can either be a single archive with multiple files within or be multiple LPKs within (which aren't scripted for extraction yet due to having a bit of a different structure)
 	* Seems to be the standard way to store data outside of gzip compressed BIN or GZ archives
+	* This container format doesn't contain the total file size in its data
 * Structure:
 	* 0x04 - Number of files within the archive
+	* 0x08 - List of all file offsets up to value at 0x04 with 0x04 offset between them
-	* 0x0c - List of all file offsets and sizes within the archive.
-See BRS-LPK.bms for how this particle section is structured.
-There's some math involved
+	* Address where the count ends - List of all file sizes
 ---